Anant/Cassandra.Vision/cassandra-analyzer/offline-log-collector/README.md

     ```

 #### SSH support (TODO)
+For now, running `collect_logs.py` using SSH is currently not supported.
+If you need SSH support, you can use NodeAnalyzer or TableAnalyzer, but not by using collect_logs.py.

-Running collect_logs.ph using SSH is currently not supported, though it is on our to-do list.
+However, SSH support it is on our to-do list and we hope to add it is soon.
 In the meantime, you can run the script within separate nodes and combine using the [instructions for combining tarballs](#combining-tarballs) below.

 #### Combining tarballs
 Sometimes it is necessary to combine several tarballs together, in particular when you want to run `offline-log-collector` on multiple nodes and combine them together.